Thane-Patrol/MemView/README.md

 # MemView
 A fast, modern, cross platform photo viewer and converter written in Java

+# Important!
+Currently redistributable files are not available for download.
+This repository is set up as a learning project and will be made available in due course

 ## Why MemView?
 Many photo viewing applications available across platforms suffer from feature bloat or lack of features.